Canada: Federal

 Canada has considerable onshore and offshore resources.
 It produced 6 percent of the world’s crude oil and 4 percent of natural gas in 2019.
 Alberta, Saskatchewan, and offshore east coast sites accounted for about 50 percent, 30 percent, and 15 percent of Canada’s oil production, respectively.
 The growth of crude oil production since 2010 can be attributed mainly to increased output from the oil sands in Alberta.
 Natural gas production is concentrated in Alberta (nearly 70 percent) and British Columbia (nearly 30 percent).
 The great majority of oil and gas production occurs on state and private land, with the rest coming from federal and tribal lands.

-In 2016, Canada endorsed the World Bank’s Zero Routine Flaring by 2030 initiative (World Bank, n.d.).
-It also participates in the Global Methane Initiative (n.d.) and the Climate and Clean Air Coalition (n.d.).
-In July 2021, Canada submitted an updated NDC under the UNFCCC that commits it to reducing GHG emissions by 40-45 percent below 2005 levels by 2030, raising the level of ambition substantially from the original NDC in 2016.
+In 2016, Canada endorsed the World Bank’s Zero Routine Flaring by 2030 initiative.
+It also participates in the Global Methane Initiative, the Global Methane Pledge, and the Climate and Clean Air Coalition.
+In July 2021, Canada submitted an updated Nationally Determined Contribution (NDC) under the United Nations Framework Convention on Climate Change that commits it to reducing GHG emissions by 40-45 percent below 2005 levels by 2030, raising the level of ambition substantially from the original NDC in 2016.
 There is an increased focus on reducing methane emissions from the oil and gas sector.
+Canada’s NDC outlines methane initiatives in individual provinces (see the case studies on Alberta, British Columbia, and Saskatchewan).
 The updated NDC is consistent with the federal government’s pledge of Canada’s reaching net-zero emissions economy-wide by 2050.

 The country’s GHG emissions from the oil and gas sector have been increasing for several decades.
 However, nationwide emissions have stabilized since the mid-2000s, thanks to the replacement of coal-fired power generation with gas-fired generation and renewable energy.
 With the Pan-Canadian Framework on Clean Growth and Climate Change, 2016, Canada committed to reducing methane emissions from the oil and gas industry by 40–45 percent by 2025.
-In 2018, Environment and Climate Change Canada (ECCC), a Canadian government agency, published Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR-2018-66
+In 2018, Environment and Climate Change Canada (ECCC), a Canadian government agency, published Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66.
+In November 2022, the Government of Canada proposed to amend these regulations to achieve at least a 75 percent reduction in methane emissions from the oil and gas industry by 2030 relative to 2012.

 Targets and Limits

-The ECCC’s Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) S.O.R.
-2018-66 contain standards for extraction, primary processing, long-distance transport, and storage.
+The Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66, last amended on January 1, 2023, contain standards for extraction, primary processing, long-distance transport, and storage.
 The regulations apply to facilities producing or receiving more than 60,000 m³ annually of hydrocarbon gas, which includes methane and certain volatile organic compounds.
 Upstream oil and gas facilities are required to take the following actions, among others:

 • Implement leak detection and repair, starting in 2020.
 Regular inspections will be required three times a year, and detected leaks are to be repaired within 30 days unless the facility is required to be shut down, in which case an action plan must be prepared and implemented.